jamesprior/mastodon_docker_swarm/README.md

 Because of that, Postgres, Redis, and Traefik will only run on nodes with labels matching the service name set to true, eg postgres will only run on a node with `postgres=true`.

-The more portable workers will run on any available node that has volumes for the mastodon assets.
+The more portable workers will run on any available node.
 If you want to prevent them from running on a node you must add a label to the node with the service name set to false.
 For example, `docker node update --label-add streaming=false manager-01` will prevent docker swarm from placing a streaming container on the `manager-01` node.

 # Security